helgebetzinger/coasync4cpp/README.md

 * QFuture
 * Task<>

 We can await an Awaitbale using the `Task<>` object or `await` keyword.
 But, these awaits are only allowed within an asyncronous execution context.
-This create such an context, we use Task Factories.
+To create such an context, we use Task Factories.

 ### TaskFactories
 ### Thread Dispatcher